 How to Enable HDR Screenshot Color Corrector in Snipping Tool

-You enable the HDR Screenshot Color Corrector in Windows 11’s Snipping Tool to ensure your screenshots accurately represent colors, especially on HDR displays.
+The HDR Screenshot Color Corrector in Windows 11’s Snipping Tool makes your screenshots show colors correctly, especially if you have an HDR screen.

 Open Snipping Tool, click the three dots menu in the top right, select Settings, and toggle the “HDR screenshot color corrector” switch.
 This ensures your screenshots accurately represent colors on HDR displays.